BiswarupM/BiswarupM.github.io/_pages/cv.md

 ### Membership and Certifications
 * Professional Member of IEEE, USA.
-* Certified by Modelon AB (Lund, Sweden) for System Dynamics Modeling & Simulation for the Controls in Modelica and Dymola Course.
+* Certified by Modelon AB (Lund, Sweden) for System Dynamics Modeling & Simulation for the Controls in Modelica and Dymola.
 * Certified by CUEF of the Stendhal University - Grenoble 3, for Intensive French Language Course.